-The story of the film showcases the founding of social networking site Facebook and the resulting lawsuits.
-The film is a story of friendship, loyalty, greed and betrayal where the grand satire of a socially hopeless Harvard student named Mark Zuckerberg, ended up creating one of the largest social phenomenons of the twenty-first century.
+The story of the film showcases the founding of the social networking site Facebook and the resulting lawsuits.
+The film is a story of friendship, loyalty, greed, and betrayal where the grand satire of a socially hopeless Harvard student named Mark Zuckerberg, ended up creating one of the largest social phenomena of the twenty-first century.

 Pirates Of Silicon Valley (1999)

 The film deals with the leaders in the field of personal computers and how the interplay among them takes place; Steve Jobs, who ripped off Xerox’s research team by introducing those technologies in the new Macintosh, and Bill Gates, who ripped off Jobs by incorporating those technologies in the newer Windows product.

 Matrix Trilogy (1999, 2003)

-Matrix Trilogy is an American sci-fi action film series directed by The Wachowski Brothers.
+The Matrix Trilogy is an American sci-fi action film series directed by The Wachowski Brothers.
 The series is a collection of The Matrix, The Matrix Reloaded and The Matrix Revolutions, starring Keanu Reaves, Laurence Fishburne, Carrie-Anne Moss, Hugo Weaving and Gloria Foster.

 The Fifth Estate (2013)